rhjensen79/robert-jensen.dk/content/posts/2023-build-publish-docker-on-github/index.md

 In the search field type `container` and click `configure` on the first one that show up with the name "Publish Docker Container"

-Note there are many others, but this one, will work for our usecase.
+Note there are many others Actions, but this one, will work for our usecase.

 ![Actions Search](images/github_actions_search.jpg)